 You'll graduate with a highly regarded qualification that will improve your work performance and your career opportunities.

-You can complete this degree in two years by attending University one afternoon/evening per week, alongside existing work commitments.
+You can complete this degree in two years during one afternoon/evening per week (Mondays 1.30-6.30pm for Level 4, Tuesdays 1.30-6.30pm for Level 5), alongside existing work commitments.

 Leeds Trinity University courses terms and conditions